huplay/demo-gpt-java/models/README.md

 - `hidden.size`: the size of the hidden state
 - `decoder.count`: number of decoders
 - `attention.head.count`: number of attention heads
-- `attention.dividend`: dividend at attention scoring (usually the square root of hidden size / head count)
+- `attention.dividend`: dividend at attention scoring - usually the square root of head size (hidden size / head count)
 - `attention.type.n`: attention type for all decoders (global | local | none)
 - `epsilon`: epsilon, used at normalization (mostly 1e-5f)
 - `data.type`: data type of the values.
 (Currently, only FLOAT32 is supported: 4 bytes per value.
 FLOAT16 would be the another commonly used possibility.)